Acoustic monitoring of the gelation of a colloidal suspension

-When a wave packet crosses an interface, it generates a transmitted and a reflected echo of proportional amplitudes, that later propagates towards the next interface.
-In our setup, the two transducers allowed us to record these successive echoes generated by the initial pulse during its propagation in the water tank, in the windows of the cell and in the sample of interest.
-The time of flights and attenuation of these pulses are thus not only related to the sample, but also to the propagation in the rest of the setup: obtaining absolute measurements is not possible with our current experiment.
+When a wave packet crosses an interface, it generates a transmitted and a reflected echo of proportional amplitudes, that later propagate towards the next interface.
+In our setup, the two transducers allowed us to record these successive echoes created by the initial pulse during its propagation in the water tank, in the windows of the cell and in the sample of interest.
+The time of flight and attenuation of these pulses were thus not only related to the sample, but also to the propagation in the whole setup: obtaining absolute measurements is not possible with our current experiment.
 We can however obtain relative values with respect to a reference medium, chosen as water because its acoustic properties are precisely known.

-The calibration procedure is described in details in Appendix~\ref{A_sec1}.
+The calibration procedure is described in details in~\ref{A_sec1}.
 Shortly, we normalized our measurements by reference signals obtained by reflection on a cell filled with air (the air/window interface being perfectly reflecting for acoustic waves) and by reflection on and transmission through a cell filled with water.
 This allowed us to obtain the reflection and transmission coefficients of the various interfaces and to factor out the effects of propagation through other media.
 We finally obtained the excess time of flight and excess attenuation for the propagation across the length $\ell$ of sample, compared to the propagation across a similar length of water.
-As the length $\ell$ is also calibrated, and by using tabulated acoustic properties of water~\cite{marczak_1997,holmes_2011}, we can deduce the sound speed and attenuation of the sample.
+As the length $\ell$ was also calibrated, and by using tabulated acoustic properties of water~\cite{marczak_1997,holmes_2011}, we could deduce the sound speed and attenuation of the sample.